-By late 1967 the Northern Ireland Civil Rights Association (NICRA) had become large enough, visible enough and sufficiently organised to initiate a campaign of anti-discrimination protests.
-But these demonstrations were frequently blocked by the Northern Ireland government, actions that only reinforced NICRA’s claims of discrimination and deepened resentment against Unionist authority.
-In August 1968 members of NICRA met with delegates from the Derry Housing Action Committee (DHAC) and planned a protest match for October 5th.
-On October 1st the Apprentice Boys of Derry, a Protestant group, deliberately scheduled a march of their own – for the same time and along the same route.
-This provided the government with a pretext for banning the NICRA march, which it did on October 3rd.
-NICRA proceeded with the march, which was attended by approximately 1,000 people, including several members of the British and Northern Ireland parliaments.
+By late 1967 the civil rights movement in Northern Ireland had grown and intensified.
+The Northern Ireland Civil Rights Association (NICRA) began to organise anti-discrimination protests.
+These demonstrations were frequently blocked by the Northern Ireland government, an action that only reinforced NICRA’s claims of discrimination and deepened resentment.
+In August 1968 members of NICRA met with delegates from the Derry Housing Action Committee (DHAC) and planned a protest march for October 5th.
+On October 1st the Apprentice Boys of Derry, a Protestant group, provocatively scheduled a march of their own – at the same time and along the same route.
+This provided the government with a pretext for banning the NICRA march; it did so on October 3rd.
+NICRA proceeded with the October 5th march regardless.
+It was attended by around 1,000 people, including several members of the British and Northern Ireland parliaments.
 The march began peacefully but when participants defied police orders to disperse, Royal Ulster Constabulary (RUC) officers cleared them with baton charges and a water cannon.
 At least 77 civilians and four policemen were injured.
 A subsequent inquiry into the events of October 5th reported that:

-The brutal dispersal of the October 5th civil rights march triggered three days of rioting across Derry.
+The brutal dispersal of the October 5th NICRA march triggered three days of rioting across Derry.
 On October 9th approximately 2,000 university students marched through central Belfast in protest; this march was blocked by Loyalist demonstration.
-These assemblies later gave rise to two new civil rights organisations: the People’s Democracy (PD) and the Derry Citizens’ Action Committee (DCAC).
-On October 16th around 1,400 students from Belfast’s Queens University marched through the centre of the city and rallied outside City Hall.
-Nationalist Party MPs also protested the government’s handling of the crisis by withdrawing from the Northern Ireland parliament.
+These marches gave rise to two new civil rights organisations: the People’s Democracy (PD) and the Derry Citizens’ Action Committee (DCAC).
+On October 16th around 1,400 students from Belfast’s Queens University marched through the centre of the city to rally outside City Hall.
+Nationalist Party MPs also protested the government’s one-sided handling of the crisis by withdrawing from the Northern Ireland parliament.
 From late October through to December protest groups organised a series of civil rights marches, rallies and sit-ins in Belfast and Derry.
-These demonstrations were banned by the government on November 13th – though Orange Order and other Loyalist marches were deemed to be ceremonial rather than political and so were permitted to continue.
-Civil rights groups defied the government ban but their subsequent marches were broken up by an increasingly violent RUC – ironically, under the auspices of the Special Powers Act that O’Neill had promised to abolish.
+These demonstrations were banned by the government on November 13th.
+In contrast, Orange Order and Loyalist marches were deemed to be ceremonial rather than political, so were permitted to continue.
+Civil rights groups continued to defy the government ban but their marches were broken up by an increasingly violent RUC.
+These police actions were carried out under the auspices of the Special Powers Act that prime minister Terence O’Neill had promised to abolish.

-On November 22nd the Northern Ireland prime minister, Terence O’Neill, attempted to defuse the tensions over civil rights by proposing a package of reforms.
-Among the changes suggested by O’Neill were the replacement of the local administration in Derry; new guidelines for housing allocations, based on a needs-based points system; the creation of an independent ombudsman to investigate discriminatory or corrupt housing allocations; reforms to local government voting rights; and the repeal of the 1922 Special Powers Act which gave the government and police sweeping powers to maintain public order.
-But while O’Neill’s proposals seemed a step in the right direction, they proved counter-productive.
-Most Unionists rejected the reforms, believing that they were little more than a stepping stone towards Catholic infiltration of the government and, eventually, independence from Britain.
-Nationalists also expressed discontent, claiming that the reforms – particularly the suggested changes to local government voting rights – were not extensive or meaningful enough.
-NICRA rejected O’Neill’s electoral reforms, calling for ‘one man, one vote’, while one civil rights campaigner declared that “accepting a milder form of discrimination is still accepting discrimination”.
+On November 22nd O’Neill attempted to defuse the tensions over civil rights by proposing a package of reforms.
+Among the changes suggested were the replacement of the local administration in Derry; new guidelines for housing allocations, based on a needs-based points system; the creation of an independent ombudsman to investigate discriminatory or corrupt housing allocations; reforms to local government voting rights; and the repeal of the 1922 Special Powers Act, which gave the government and police sweeping powers to maintain public order.
+But while O’Neill’s proposals appeared a step in the right direction, they proved counter-productive.
+Most Unionists rejected the reforms, considering them a stepping stone towards Catholic infiltration of the government.
+Nationalists also expressed discontent, claiming the reforms – particularly the suggested changes to local government voting rights – were not extensive or meaningful enough.
+NICRA’s leadership rejected O’Neill’s proposed electoral reforms, calling for “one man, one vote”.
+One civil rights campaigner declared that “accepting a milder form of discrimination is still accepting discrimination”.

 Bernadette Devlin, politician

 Terence O’Neill responded to the events of January 4th by issuing a statement urging calm, though it was less tolerant and conciliatory than his earlier remarks.
-Four days later O’Neill travelled to London to brief government ministers on the worsening situation.
+Four days later O’Neill travelled to London to brief British ministers on the worsening situation.
 He also convened an official inquiry, overseen by Lord Cameron, to investigate the causes of the growing unrest.
 But O’Neill’s hold on power in Northern Ireland was now fragile.
-His reforms had widened divisions within his own Ulster Unionist Party (UUP), leading to the resignation of deputy prime minister Brian Faulkner and health minister William Morgan, both in late January 1969.
+His reforms had widened divisions within his own Ulster Unionist Party (UUP), leading to the resignation of deputy prime minister Brian Faulkner and health minister William Morgan in late January 1969.
 O’Neill attempted to strengthen his position by calling a snap election for February 24th.
 The UUP won 36 seats, much more than any other party, but it lacked a decisive majority to proceed with the reforms.
-O’Neill was almost defeated in his own electorate, Bannside, by hardline Unionist leader Ian Paisley, who secured almost 39 per cent of the vote.
+O’Neill was almost defeated in his own electorate, Bannside, by hardline Unionist and conservative Christian Ian Paisley, who secured almost 39 percent of the vote.
 Following O’Neill’s reelection Loyalist paramilitary groups bombed infrastructure around Northern Ireland, disrupting Belfast’s supplies of power and water.
-These incidents undermined confidence in O’Neill’s government which was seen as weak and indecisive.
-On April 28th Terence O’Neill resigned as prime minister, succumbing to demands from both hardline Loyalists and members of his own party.
+These incidents undermined confidence in O’Neill’s government, which had come to be seen as weak and indecisive.
+On April 28th Terence O’Neill resigned as prime minister, succumbing to demands from Loyalists and members of his own party.

-1. Civil rights groups like NICRA organised rallies and marches in 1968 but were often blocked by the government.
+1. The Northern Ireland civil rights movement intensified through 1968.
+Groups like NICRA organised rallies and marches in 1968, however these marches were often declared illegal by the Unionist government.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation: